gameblabla/gmenunx/README.md

 - START: Save edits and return;
 - SELECT: Clear or set default value.

+## New Features (and how to use them)

+### Sections

+- Section hiding (hit sleect -> hide section)
+  - Unhide in Settings menu -> unhide all sections

+### Apps

+- Fully Editable Apps, even OPK's (press select on an App, choose edit)
+  - Set rom directory for an app with 'Selector Path'
+  - Set file extension filters with 'File Filter', eg. '.snes,.sfc'
+  - Set specific CPU frequency
+  - Set aliases file for friendly names in rom browser
+- Manuals are shown if present by hitting Y. There is an icon in the tray to tell you if there is a manual.
+- Favourites
+  - Apps can be favourited (select an app, hit x)
+  - Roms and a specific emulagtor can be favourited (select a rom in the rom launcher, hit x)
+    - These are all editable also, so you can set a cpu speed for a rom / emulator combo
+- App hiding (select an app, hit select -> hide)
+  - Unhide temporarily via the Settings menu -> show hidden links
+- Choose your install path (Settings -> External apps path)

+### Device

+- This depends on your hardware, but includes
+  - Backlight level
+  - Screen timeout in seconds
+  - Sleep (or power off) toggle and timeout in minutes
+  - Launcher clock speed
+  - Button repeat toggle and speed
+  - Volume level
+  - Aspect ratio control
+  - Option to apply volume and brightness on first boot, in Settings menu

+Access these options in the Device menu

 ## How to have previews in Selector Browser

 - Create a folder called `.previews` in a rom folder